wjoel/clj-bean/README.md

 The better way to create JavaBeans from Clojure.

-A tiny library to create standards compliant JavaBeans with good performance and a small footprint.
+A tiny library to create standards compliant JavaBeans with good performance.
 Supports primitive types and has the API you always wanted.

 ## Usage